background preloader

 Flip This: Bloom’s Taxonomy Should Start with Creating

 Teaching Strategies Chris Davis, Powerful Learning Practice LLC By Shelley Wright I think the revised Bloom’s Taxonomy is wrong.
 I know this statement sounds heretical in the realms of education, but I think this is something we should rethink, especially since it is so widely taught to pre-service teachers.
-I agree that the taxonomy accurately classifies various types of cognitive thinking skills.
 Conceived in 1956 by a group of educators chaired by Benjamin Bloom, the taxonomy classifies skills from least to most complex.
 Many teachers in many classrooms spend the majority of their time in the basement of the taxonomy, never really addressing or developing the higher order thinking skills that kids need to develop.
 Rather than starting with knowledge, we start with creating, and eventually discern the knowledge that we need from it.
+The pyramid creates the impression that there is a scarcity of creativity — only those who can traverse the bottom levels and reach the summit can be creative.
 Here’s what I propose: we flip Bloom’s taxonomy.
-Creating at the Forefront In media studies we often look at the creation of print and digital advertisements.
+Creating at the Forefront Related

 Related: